torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 Ready state with the highest priority is selected.

 The priorities are 3bit numbers in register TX_PRIORITY (nibble-aligned).
-This should be flexible enough for most use cases.
+This should be flexible eanalugh for most use cases.
 SocketCAN, however, supports only one FIFO queue for outgoing frames [6]_.
 The buffer priorities may be used to simulate the FIFO behavior by assigning each buffer a distinct priority and *rotating* the